Azure/AzureDataLake/docs/SDK/Tutorials.md

         }
     }

-## 03 - Example Operations Using the Data Lake Clients
+## 03 - Example Operations Using the Data Lake Store Clients

-### Create and/or Delete an Azure Data Lake account
+### Create and/or Delete an Azure Data Lake Store account

 In the Main() function above add the following lines: